-The way we look at life determines our thoughts and experiences and we are responsible for both.
-The bigger picture will always present us with an opportunity to change the way we see the world, but we must first cut through the belief system we have created for ourselves.
+The way we look at life may determine our thoughts and experiences and we are responsible for both.
+The bigger picture may always present us with an opportunity to change the way we see the world, but we should cut through the belief system we may have created for ourselves.

 Our experiences need to be based on our own wants and needs and not what others have taught us to think about.
 Growing up, we’re not always taught to think for ourselves, often we’re taught to follow family values.